 Experience our current which shines a spotlight on how railroaders have communicated over the years using sight, sound and code.
 Located in the Museum Depot’s Upper Gallery, the exhibit is aimed at engaging all ages, with kid-friendly content included.
 There’s also a video you can watch online to learn more!

-Herbert W. Voltaw built a series of 1 inch locomotive and train car models in the 1940s, 50s and 60s using aluminum, steel bar, soft and hard woods, plastic, glass, etc. The museum displays a number of these intricate works of art in their depot galleries.
+Herbert W. Voltaw built a series of 1-inch scale locomotive and railroad car models in the 1940s, 50s and 60s using aluminum, steel bar, soft and hard woods, plastic, and glass.
+The Museum displays a number of these intricate works of art in this gallery.

 This diorama shows a typical telegraph office that could be found at a train depot in the early 20th century.
 It comes with a working “sounder” encouraging visitors to decode and send messages coming over the wire.

-HO scale is a model train that is 1/87th of the real size of standard gauge trains and track.
+HO scale is 1/87th of the real size of standard gauge trains and track.
 HOn3 is the same scale, but designed for narrow gauge trains and track.